Engagement and Advocacy

 The Trinity Challenge believes that empowering young people to take action is a key step in ensuring a healthier future for all.
 These projects will help to build awareness, drive solutions, and inspire communities around the world.

-Read the forthcoming Youth Summit and Competition 2025 here.
+Read about the forthcoming Youth Summit and Competition 2025 here.

 Resources and Ongoing Engagement